-It is the responsibility of all staff to ensure the requirements of relevant legislation are met at all times.
-Use the web sites indicated, or contact CEO if you require further information.
+It is the responsibility of all staff to ensure the requirements of relevant legislation are always met.
+Use the web sites indicated or contact the CEO if you require further information.
 There may be additional, course-specific, legislation that is relevant.
 Information about this legislation will be communicated during the course.